Bioconductor/BBS/Doc/BigSur-arm64-notes.md

   RforProteomics, Risa, RMassBank, SIMAT, TargetSearch, topdownr, topdownrdata, xcms, yamss

+What we're going to do about it: Not much for now, just hope that an NetCDF binary for the arm64 arch will become available [here](https://mac.r-project.org/libs-arm64/) at some point like it's been available for years [here](https://mac.r-project.org/libs-4/) for the x86_64 arch. ("Let the experts do the hard work" strategy.)

 #### Packages that depend directly or indirectly on Tcl/Tk

 The unavaibility of Tcl/Tk on taxco currently blocks the